FELIPEACASTRO/Finops-Teste/replit.md

 **Recommended way to explore the project:**

 The project includes an interactive web interface that runs automatically.
 Just click on the "Webview" tab to see:
-- All 83+ AWS services organized by category
+- All 268 AWS services organized by 24 categories
 - Live project statistics
 - Demo cost analysis with realistic recommendations
 - Complete architecture diagram